Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 457 Visa Holders from Reciprocal Countries

-As discussed earlier, visitors from reciprocal countries to Australia can enjoy special medical care while being in Australia.
-Firstly, in order to avail Medicare, the visa holder should satisfy the condition 8501, they will need to take out private health policy.
+As discussed earlier, visitors from reciprocal countries to Australia can enjoy special medical care while in Australia.
+Firstly, to be eligible for Medicare, the visa holder must satisfy condition 8501; they will need to take out a private health insurance policy.

 Once in Australia, the visa holder can obtain a ‘Reciprocal Health Care’ medical card.